Fluqxverse/.github/profile/README.md

   <img src="https://img.shields.io/badge/IntelliJ_IDEA-3E66E2?style=for-the-badge&logo=intellij-idea&logoColor=white"/>
 </p>

+## ⛔️ Maintenance ⛔️
+The project is currently under maintenance - therefore all of the repositories are temporarily hidden.

 ## About 🔍
 Fluqxverse is my personal project developed in free time and it is focused on building consistent and reliable microservice architecture based on JVM using latest technologies and approaches.

 You will be able to find here topics such as:
 - Spring Boot